-Most new graduates default to one of two positions: sit the NCLEX as soon as possible after graduation, or wait until they feel “truly ready.”
+Most new graduates default to one of two positions: sit the NCLEX as soon as possible after graduation, or wait until they feel “fully ready.”
 Neither is a strategy.
-The right answer depends on your ATT window, your employer start date, your financial situation, your actual test prep status, and whether you understand what the data says about study duration and pass rates.
+The right answer depends on your ATT window, your employer start date, your financial situation, your current test prep status, and whether you understand what the data says about study duration and pass rates.

 This guide gives you the framework to make the decision deliberately rather than by default.